 “When people work in teams, the presence of a dog seems to act as a social lubricant,” says lead author Steve Colarelli.
 “Dogs seem to be beneficial to the social interactions of teams.”

-High-performing organisations embracing dogs at work
+High-performing organisations that embrace dogs at work.

 There’s no shortage of dog-friendly companies across the world.
 Here are a few that have caught our eye.